All original content is ©LLG&Co 2006-2016. No words or images may be reproduced without permission from the copyright holder.

 I am a journalist, and I operate LLG on the same ethical principles.
 So, we thought we’d spell out the LLG editorial policy for you all:

-We never post editorial copy in direct exchange for product, ponies, handbags, cake, handbag-sized ponies etc
+We do not post editorial copy in direct exchange for product, ponies, handbags, cake, handbag-sized ponies etc

-We never include commercial brand collateral in editorial posts at the direct request of a brand or agency
+We do not include commercial brand collateral in editorial posts at the direct request of a brand or agency

-We never agree to attend events in direct exchange for editorial copy (unless Ryan Gosling is in attendance, then we can talk)
+We do not agree to attend events in direct exchange for editorial copy (unless Ryan Gosling is in attendance, then we can talk)

 We publish our own original photography, with very few exceptions